ayust/alpha-guide/content/reference/wormholes.md

 You've just scanned down a wormhole for the first time, and you're sitting next to it in space, wondering... "should I jump in?"
-You may have heard that wormholes are dangerous places, but perhaps you've also heard that they contain lucrative opportunities.
+You may have heard that wormholes are dangerous places, but perhaps you've also heard that they contain lucrative exploration sites.

 Both of these are true - wormholes definitely hold to the maxim of "nothing risked, nothing gained."
 So this guide is going to walk you through the basics of going on the adventure